Which Blockchain to Fork to Start Your Own Cryptocurrency

 When you need to run smart contracts for your project it is better to utilize Qtum or make an Ethereum fork.
 You will get a reliable and verified solution within a short period of time.

-As you can see on the Avalanche example, forking and integration of EVM is fully possible as well as its adaptation to other programming languages.
+As you can see on the Avalanche example, forking and integration of EVM is fully possible as well as its adaptation to other blockchain programming languages.
 The same is applicable to WASM, x86 or similar virtual machines.
 Read: Benefits of Smart Contracts

 Private transaction services